gruntwork-io/docs/docs/guides/build-it-yourself/3-pipelines/2-production-grade-design/0-intro.md

 sidebar_label: Intro
 ---

-# Intro to Production Grade Design
+# Intro to Production-grade Design

 With all the core concepts out of the way, let’s now discuss how to configure a production-grade CI/CD workflow for infrastructure code, using a platform that looks something like this: